Children's nurses provide care for children and young people with acute or long-term health problems.

 - cleaning and dressing wounds

-- administering blood transfusions and drips (intravenous drips)
+- carrying out blood transfusions and drips (intravenous drips)

 - using hi-tech medical equipment